 Oesophageal spasm is a disorder of oesophageal motility.
 The oesophagus normally propels food from the upper oesophageal sphincter towards the stomach through waves of co-ordinated muscle contraction, or peristalsis.
 When these waves do not progress normally, oesophageal spasm can result.

-Diffuse oesophageal spasm (DES) - there are unco-ordinated oesophageal contractions.
-Several sections of the oesophagus can contract at once.
+Diffuse oesophageal spasm (DES) - this referred to a condition in which unco-ordinated oesophageal contractions occurred, with several sections of the oesophagus contracting at once.

-Nutcracker oesophagus (NE) - the contractions are co-ordinated but with an excessive amplitude.
+Nutcracker oesophagus (NE) - this referred to a condition in which contractions were co-ordinated but with an excessive amplitude.

 Either condition may be associated with gastro-oesophageal reflux, which can exacerbate symptoms.

 The precise cause is unknown.
-Possible factors involved are: a defect in the nitric oxide pathway; abnormalities in the nervous system; visceral hypersensitivity; gastro-oesophageal reflux and smooth muscle thickening in the oesophageal wall.[3]
+Possible factors involved are: a defect in the nitric oxide pathway; abnormalities in the nervous system; visceral hypersensitivity; gastro-oesophageal reflux and smooth muscle thickening in the oesophageal wall.3

-DES has been reported to be found in conjunction with other disorders, including anxiety and depression, diabetes mellitus, alcoholic neuropathies, pseudo-obstruction, amyloidosis and scleroderma.[2]
+Upper intestinal motility disorders have been reported to be found in conjunction with other disorders, including anxiety and depression, diabetes mellitus, alcoholic neuropathies, pseudo-obstruction, amyloidosis and scleroderma.4

 May be diagnosed following investigation of non-cardiac chest pain or dysphagia.